PREMIUM COLLECTION AND ARRANGEMENT Sample Clauses

 PREMIUM COLLECTION AND ARRANGEMENT.
 A. Vendor and Company shall establish a banking arrangement which complies with the FEMA/FIA Financial Assistance/Subsidy Arrangement ("Arrangement,") and other WYO Program requirements, and which will provide for the establishment of an NF1P restricted account with Company as custodian and a FEMA Letter of Credit, with additional accounts as needed to facilitate operations, all in conformity with FEMA guidelines.
 Company shall grant specific Vendor employees check-signing authority on accounts and authority to initiate appropriate drawdowns against Company's Letter of Credit, in order for Vendor to act on Company's behalf in making disbursements for Company liabilities established by the Arrangement, the WYO Program, and this Agreement.
 All such authorizations shall be in writing and may be revoked, amended or modified at any time by Company, upon 5 days of advance notice to Vendor.
 Vendor shall be liable to the FIA for any and all premiums Vendor has received on business written under this Agreement.
 Vendor shall establish procedures for the timely deposit and remittance of funds to the U.S. Treasury via the authorized automatic clearinghouse mechanism.
 B. Vendor shall maintain supporting documentation for all bank accounts over which it has authority.
 At least quarterly, Vendor shall prepare financial data, by state, reflecting all debits and credits with respect to flood insurance business written, including agents' commissions and Vendor's servicing fees paid, during the preceding quarter.

 PREMIUM COLLECTION AND ARRANGEMENT.
-A. Vendor and Company shall establish banking arrangements which comply with the FEMA/FIA Financial Assistance/Subsidy Arrangement ("Arrangement") and other WYO Program requirements, and which will provide for the establishment of an NFIP restricted account with Company as custodian, and/or a FEMA Letter of Credit, with additional accounts as needed to facilitate operations, all in conformity with FEMA guidelines.
-Company shall grant specific Vendor employees check-signing authority on accounts and the authority to initiate appropriate (drawdowns against Company's Letter of Credit, in order for Vendor to act on Company's behalf in making disbursements for Company liabilities established by the Arrangement, the WYO Program, and this Agreement.
-All such authorizations shall be in writing and may be revoked amended or modified at any time by Company upon 30 days advance written notice to Vendor.
-Vendor shall be liable to the FIA for any and all premiums Vendor has received on business written under this Agreement.
-Vendor shall establish procedures for the timely deposit and remittance of funds to the U.S. Treasury via the authorized automatic clearinghouse mechanism.
+3.1 The parties shall establish a banking arrangement which complies with the FEMA/FIA Financial Assistance/Subsidy Arrangement entered into between AAIC and FIA ("Arrangement") and other applicable WYO Flood Program requirements, which provide for the establishment of a custodial account by AAIC as custodian for the NFIP, for (1) the collection, retention and disbursement of premiums pursuant to this Agreement and the Agency Agreement, less WYO Program allowable expenses; and (2) the operation of the Letter of Credit, established on behalf of AAIC under the WYO Program.
+Additional accounts, as needed to facilitate operations, may be established in conformity with WYO Program guidelines.
+3.2 AAIC shall grant specific IMIS employees check-signing authority on accounts and the authority to initiate appropriate drawdowns against AAIC's Letter of Credit, in order for IMIS to act on AAIC's behalf in making disbursements for AAIC's liabilities arising under the Arrangement, the WYO Program, and this Agreement.
+All such authorizations shall be in writing and may be revoked, amended or modified at any time by AAIC, upon ninety (90) days advance written notice to IMIS, and further, shall be granted only to the number and type of employees who need such authority to perform on behalf of IMIS under this Agreement.
+3.3 IMIS shall be liable to FIA for any and all premiums IMIS has received on business written under this Agreement.
+IMIS shall establish procedures for the timely deposit and remittance of funds to the U.S. Treasury via the authorized automatic clearinghouse mechanism.
+3.4 IMIS shall maintain supporting documentation for any bank account over which it has authority pursuant to this Agreement.
+On a monthly basis, IMIS shall prepare and forward to AAIC and CIS financial data, by state, reflecting all debits and credits with respect to flood insurance business written, including agents' commissions and IMIS' servicing fees paid, during the preceding quarter.

 Related to PREMIUM COLLECTION AND ARRANGEMENT